josefadamcik/TrackOnTrakt/README.md

 and practices, I'd like to try.
 The application can also serve as my personal reference project.

+## Getting the app

+You can download an apk from [Github releases](https://github.com/josefadamcik/TrackOnTrakt/tags).

 ## Setup

 Make copy of keys.properties.example file named keys.properties.